Errors thrown by actions

 Global error handling

-For example, Firebase may throw some PlatformException
+For example, Firebase may throw PlatformException when the client is offline.

 class MyAction extends AppAction {